SkAdilina/MAIA-Semester-Projects/Statistical Learning/Challenge 2/README.md

 ## Classification challenge on Alzheimer’s Disease

-### The challenge consists in dealing with three binary classification problems using any of the studied approaches andmethods.
+### The challenge consists in dealing with three binary classification problems using any of the studied approaches and methods.

 ### Your task is:
 - to choose the classifier that achieves the best performance classification results on the testdatasets.